arthur88/angular-loan-form/README.md

 8. Application design is responsive
 9. All forms data is saved into service called  `loan-info-storage.service`
 10. Implemented progress bar to show completion status in percentage values
-11. Footer year uses datePip
+11. Footer year uses datePipe.